solita/solita.github.com/_posts/2015-11-11-raiders-of-the-lost-entropy.md

 Virtual machines do not have a physical interface, like keyboard or mouse.
 The same physical machine can run many virtual servers so even if the physical server does have some small entropy available, does the virtual server get much?
 VM's are hidden behind firewalls and routers so no arbitrary packets arrive from the vast internet.
-The file systems are not physical and can be quite deterministic.
+The storage devices are not physical and can be quite deterministic.

-Many systems now have small embedded microservices each running on their own server which further reduces the randomness of execution.
+Many systems now have small embedded microservices each running in their own servers which further reduces the randomness of execution.
 No human ever logs in with SSH.
 Unnecessary daemon processes are not running these days.